AMD can progress to GA, Wet AMD, or both

 • Even small vision changes can mean that AMD may be progressing to GA, wet AMD, or both

-• It happens when patches of damaged cells, called lesions, permanently damage the retina
+• It happens when patches of damaged cells, called lesions, permanently damage parts of the eye responsible for vision

 • GA gets worse over time and is irreversible